De voss History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+The name De voss arrived in England after the Norman Conquest of 1066.
 The De voss family lived in Essex.
 The name, however, derives from the family's place of residence prior to the Norman Conquest of England in 1066, Vaux, Normandy.

 Early Origins of the De voss family

-Early History of the De voss family
+Important Dates for the De voss family

 De voss Spelling Variations

-spelling variations.
+Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Faux, Fawkes, Fauks and others.

 Early Notables of the De voss family (pre 1700)